Connectors (Advanced)

 4. WITH REGARD TO

-· With regard to handling complaints, you might want to keep in mind that your customers are always right.
+handling complaints, you might want to keep in mind that your customers are

 5. AS REGARDS